bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: "Parameters published for `OP_CHECKTEMPLATEVERIFY` signet"
     url: /en/newsletters/2022/02/23/#ctv-signet

+  - title: Continued CTV discussion and the design for a CTV-based vault
+    url: /en/newsletters/2022/03/16/#continued-ctv-discussion

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants